langflow-ai/langflow/README.md

 ## 📦 Installation

-To get started with LangFlow, you first need to install the LangChain library.
-You can do this using the following command:

-`pip install langchain`

-You can also install LangFlow via pip:
+You can install LangFlow from pip:

 `pip install langflow`